-The unutilised tax losses and capital allowances of the Company and individual companies within the Group are available to be carried forward for a maximum year of 7 years from the year of assessment 2018 or year in which the losses arose, whichever is later, for offset against future profits of the respective companies.
+The unutilised tax losses of the Company and individual companies within the Group are available to be carried forward for a maximum year of 10 years from the year of assessment 2018 or year in which the losses arose, whichever is later, for offset against future profits of the respective companies.
 As such, they will expire in the following financial years.
-NOTES TO THE FINANCIAL STATEMENTS